This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 19) Make a Belly Cast

-I haven’t personally tried this, but I think it’s such a cool and creative thing to do while pregnant if you are into these kind of things.
+I haven’t personally tried this, but I think it’s such a cool and creative thing to do while pregnant and in your third trimester, and if you are into these kind of things.
 Buy a belly cast kit and create a cast of your baby bump!

 You can then decorate the cast with paint or use it as a fun guest book keepsake by having friends sign the finished product at a baby shower.
 I also love the idea of taking a photo of your newborn baby in it.